4teamwork/ftw.contentpage/README.rst

     <implements interface="ftw.contentpage.interfaces.IShowListingMarkerCheckbox" />
   </class>

-The Checkbox is protected with his own permission: ``ftw.contentpage: Toggle listing marker interface.``
+The Checkbox is protected with the permission: ``ftw.contentpage: Toggle listing marker interface.``

 The EventFolder has a simple events listing, which shows the next 10 upcoming events (batching included).